Section I – Purpose

 - Lifetime members

 - Members do not pay annual dues and shall receive a lifetime achievement award to reflect their outstanding contribution to PADA.

-- One Lifetime Member per year may be selected and presented an award at the Oregon Open Tournament.
+- Lifetime Members may be selected by a majority vote of the Board of Directors and presented an award at the Oregon Open Tournament.

 - Members Code of Conduct

 - Members shall strive to conduct themselves in a sportsmanlike manner.